magento/architecture/design-documents/graph-ql/improved-caching.md

 Vary: X-Magento-Request-Id
 ````

-This is all we need. we don't need to add Store and Content-Currency to Vary anymore, though if we want to be transparent for the public headers we still can.
+This should suffice all explained.
+We don't need to add Store and Content-Currency to Vary anymore, though if we want to be transparent for the public headers we still can.
+For FPC built in cache there would be no changes besides outputing X-Magento-Request-Id and the proper Vary.
+We already have the code that computes the cookie hash value.